peteroupc/peteroupc.github.io/morealg.md

 <a id=ln__c____lambda____c____lambda></a>
 ### ln(_c_+_&lambda;_)/(_c_+_&lambda;_)

-In this algorithm, _c_ must be an integer 1 or greater, and _&lambda;_ is the probability of heads of the input coin.
+In this algorithm, _c_ must be an integer 1 or greater, and _&lambda;_ is the unknown heads probability of a coin.

 1. Run the algorithm for **_d_ / (_c_ + _&lambda;_)**, with _d_=1 and _c_=_c_, repeatedly, until the run returns 1, then set _g_ to the number of runs that returned 0 this way.
 2. If _g_ is 0, return 0.
 Otherwise, return a number that is 1 with probability 1/_g_ or 0 otherwise.
 (Here, returning 0 means that the von Neumann schema would require another iteration; see the note.)